-115 'If the need arises and upon the recommendation of the Registrar, the judges shall elect, in the same manner [as the Registrar], a Deputy Registrar. (...)
-The Deputy Registrar shall hold office for a term of five years or such shorter term as may be decided upon by an absolute majority of the judges, and may be elected on the basis that the Deputy Registrar shall be called upon to serve as required.' - Rome Statute, Art.43(4)-(5).
+^{115 &#}x27;If the need arises and upon the recommendation of the Registrar, the judges shall elect, in the same manner [as the Registrar], a Deputy Registrar. (...)
+The Deputy Registrar shall hold office for a term of five years or such shorter enable the Registrar to focus on the administration of the ICC/IO (Layer 3).
+The Experts suggest that the role of Deputy Registrar could be foreseen as Chief of Judicial Services (at D-2 level), accountable to the President/Prosecutor (for matters falling under Layer 2).
+This would make the decision practically cost-neutral.
+The Deputy Registrar should be elected in the same manner recommended for the Registrar, and if possible simultaneously.

 191. The ASP could consider having candidates apply jointly for the positions of Registrar and Deputy Registrar and electing them not individually, but as a pair.
-This would offer a great opportunity to ensure gender balance and diverse geographical representation in the senior management of the Registry.
+116 This would offer a great opportunity to ensure gender balance and diverse geographical representation in the senior management of the Registry.
 So far, all four Registrars of the Court have been from the group of Western European and other States Parties.
-Parties.
-Parties and Judges to ensure complementary profiles and expertise, rather than aiming to find candidates for the role of Registrar who are both skilled managers of complex organisations and highly knowledgeable in judicial matters.
+117 Selecting the two positions jointly would further permit States Parties and Judges to ensure complementary profiles and expertise, rather than aiming to find candidates for the role of Registrar who are both skilled managers of complex organisations and highly knowledgeable in judicial matters.
 Joint candidacies would also signal good working relations and cooperation among the two.
 A similar approach should be considered by the ASP for the joint election of the Prosecutor and Deputy Prosecutor.